SAP/fosstars-rating-core/docs/getting_oss_security_rating.md

 *  Calculate security ratings for Netty, OpenSSL, Guava, Gson, curl and projects from FasterXML organisation which have at least 5K stars.
 *  Store gathered data and calculated ratings in a JSON file.
-*  Create a report in Markdown format.
+*  Create a report in Markdown/JSON format.
 *  Store the results in the specified directories.

 Here is how the tool may be run with the config above: